 Wi-Fi Triangulation – Wi-Fi triangulation uses a wireless access point to track the exact position of the occupancy.
 For example, hospitals can keep track of medical equipment, employees to plan and utilize space in real-time.

 No matter what type of organization space you want to improve, QuickFMS space utilization software is an ideal option.
-Our software offers advance reporting capabilities around space utilization metrics that enable intelligent space planning and make every space count by analyzing your workplace in real-time.
+Our software offers advance reporting capabilities around space optimization metrics that enable intelligent space planning and make every space count by analyzing your workplace in real-time.

 Amit Prasad is the founder and managing director of SatNav Technologies and has business interests in a wide range of IT products.
 SatNav Technologies is an IT products company focusing on cloud based map data products and a pioneer in GPS, FMS & LBS Technologies.
 The product suite includes SatTracx in-the-field location based solutions and A-mantra in-the-office facilities management solutions.
 QuickFMS from a-mantra is a cloud based facility management system which enhances organization’s efficiency.